yzho285/google-map-web/README.md

 ### Before run the web

-substitue YOUR_GOOGLE_MAP_API in GoogleMapAPI.vue with you goole map api
+substitue YOUR_GOOGLE_MAP_API in APP.vue with you goole map api